iamlemec/elltwo/default/yc.md

 Cells can be selected by clicking or by pressing `enter` and then navigating with the arrow keys.
 When a cell is selected, an additional click or `enter` will enter "edit mode."
 When in edit mode, the raw input of the cell is shown in an editable text box.
 You can also view the raw text and the output side by side by toggling the view button in the footer.

 Add new cells using the `a` (above) or `b` (below) keys when in active mode.
 Commit changes and create a new cell when editing with `shift + enter`.
 For a complete overview of keyboard shortcuts press `F1`.

-You move cells around by grabbing the left hand margin and dragging them around.
+You can move cells around by grabbing the left hand margin and dragging them around.

 # Formatting and Equations